 Some inspections might have additional options that you will be prompted to configure.

 These settings will only be applied to this run, and will not affect this inspection's configuration in your current profile.

 The IDE will show you the inspection results in the dedicated tool window.
 There you can examine and fix detected problems.

 Run inspections offline

 In addition to running code inspections from the IDE, you can launch inspections from the command line without actually running WebStorm.
 The inspection results will be stored in an XML file.
-For more information, refer to Running code inspections from command line.
+For more information, refer to Run code inspections from the command line.